QuentinDeSoete/beeping-client/README.md

 * the '-s' which is the schema under which you want to set your data in graphite for example
 * the '-H' which is the host of your backend, the default value is localhost
 * the '-P' which is the port of your backend, the default value is 2003
+* the '-U' which is the user of your backend if you need to be loged in like in influxdb
+* the '-pwd' which is the password of your backend if you need to be logged in like in influxdb
+* the '-db' which is the database where you want to store your data (required for influxdb)

 Example to change your backend host and port :
 ```